-- ▶ The XTAL bias and XTAL oscillators should be switched off. - ▶ The sleep register should be configured to - ▶ Disable all power supplies except DCDC2. - ▶ Set all power supplies to PFM mode - Mask the clock - Assert reset - All GPIO nets should be quiescent, and none should be driven against a pull-up or pull-down. - ▶ 3V3 should be supplied as the input voltage to PSUP.
+- ▶ The XTAL bias and XTAL oscillators should be switched off. - ▶ The sleep register should be configured to - ▶ Disable all power supplies except DCDC2. - Set all power supplies to PFM mode - Mask the clock - Assert reset - ▶ All GPIO and JTAG pins should be quiescent, and none should be driven against a pull-up or pull-down. - ▶ 3V3 should be supplied as the input voltage to PSUP.